Wi-sc/ViewFusion/README.md

 https://huggingface.co/cvlab/zero123-weights/tree/main
 wget https://cv.cs.columbia.edu/zero123/assets/$iteration.ckpt    # iteration = [105000, 165000, 230000, 300000]
 ```
-[Zero-1-to-3](https://github.com/cvlab-columbia/zero123) have released 5 model weights: `105000.ckpt`, `165000.ckpt`, `230000.ckpt`, `300000.ckpt`, and `zero123-xl.ckpt`.
+[Zero-1-to-3](https://github.com/cvlab-columbia/zero123) has released 5 model weights: `105000.ckpt`, `165000.ckpt`, `230000.ckpt`, `300000.ckpt`, and `zero123-xl.ckpt`.
 By default, we use `zero123-xl.ckpt`, but we also find that 105000.ckpt which is the checkpoint after finetuning 105000 iterations on objaverse has better generalization ablitty.
 So if you are trying to generate novel-view images and find one model fails, you can try another one.

 ### Training